jylhakos/InternetOfThings/Messaging/TCP/README.md

 Golang net package provides an interface for network I/O, including TCP/IP, UDP, domain name resolution, and Unix domain sockets.

-The Listen function creates server and Accept waits for and returns the next connection to the listener.
+The Listen function creates a server and Accept waits for and returns the next connection to the listener.

+ResolveTCPAddr returns an address of TCP end point for example localhost:80 or 127.0.0.1:80.

+For TCP and UDP networks, the address has the form "host:port".

+The host must be a literal IP address, or a host name that can be resolved to IP addresses.

+The port must be a literal port number or a service name.

-The DialTCP function acts like Dial for TCP networks.
+The DialTCP function connects to the remote address on the TCP networks.

 A goroutine is a lightweight thread managed by the Go runtime and each incoming request is handled in its own goroutine.